exploratoria/exploratoria.github.io/notes.md

 	* Loads libraries from GitHub via a CDN
 	* No external js or css files other then standard Three.js files
 	* In other words, code for dummies

+### Browser Support

+Many of the scripts in Exploratoria are built using the Three.js library which in turn is based on WebGL.

+WebGL runs only on relatively recent computers and browsers

+See: <http://caniuse.com/#feat=webgl> for current browser support.

+Given the dependence on WebGL, it makes little sense for Exploratoria to support browsers that are not WebGL-enabled.

+Furthermore, the intent of Exploratoria is to entice youngsters and oldsters into the joys of programming.

+Writing scripts that contain work-arounds to support old browsers is one of the anti-joys of programming.

+Thus, we will write scripts for devices and OSs and browsers that support WebGL.

+We will leave out the cruft required by old browsers.
+We will code in a style that is as fresh and as modern as possible.

 ### Markdown